 During Underwood's stint with Sunday Night Football, the song choice has changed twice.
 From 2016 to 2017, Underwood sang a revision of her Miranda Lambert duet "Somethin' Bad" titled "Oh, Sunday Night."
-Last year, the short-lived "Game On" became the theme song.
+Then the short-lived "Game On" became the theme song.
 A 2019 lawsuit from the writers of an earlier song titled "Game On" may have cut its run in the big time short.